hicsail/notification-service/README.md

 <li> The notification service uses Node.js v16

-3. In order to fetch all the required dependencies, please npm install at the root directory of the project

-4. Please also create .env file in your project and configure the following environmental variables:
+3. Please also create .env file in your project and configure the following environmental variables:

 <pre>
 AWS_REGION="us-east-1"